onepf/OPFPush/README.md

 ## How To Use

-Before setup `OpenPushHelper` you must setup your project files.
+Before setup `OPFPushHelper` you must setup your project files.
 If you use [Android New Build System][7] and [AAR][11] dependencies:

 0. Add to build.gradle file in your app module: